 1. Intervention

-As already stated, intervention includes combined efforts of family, friends and counselors to convince a person to consider treatment.
+As already stated, intervention includes combined efforts of family, friends, and counselors to convince a person to consider treatment.

 2. Don’t Guilt Trip

-If all else fails, don’t guilt trip them into getting help.
+If all else fails, don’t guilt trip them into getting help!
 This is under no circumstances going to help them.

 3. Offer Unconditional Support

-It is important to let the person know that regardless of their decision,they have your unconditional support throughout.
-This makes it easier to have a heart felt conversation when they feel comfortable.
+It is important to let the person know that regardless of their decision, they have your unconditional support throughout.
+This makes it easier to have a heartfelt conversation when they feel comfortable.

 4. Stop Supporting the Abuse

-As a parent or a friend, we’re often the instigators of drugs or alcohol addiction.
+As a parent or a friend, we’re often the instigators of drug or alcohol addiction.
 If you feel like you are one, stop funding it immediately.
 If the person is not able to pay for basic necessities for themselves and you feel obligated to support them which is in turn supporting their addiction, stop doing that and make them realize this is time to get help.

 5. Medical Approach